Fourier analysis of many-body transition amplitudes and states: Counting statistics in many-body interference

-This reflects the fact, known as unitary-unitary duality \cite{rowe_dual_2012}, that an overall bosonic state is obtained by combining internal and external states with the same symmetry whereas fermionic states are obtained by pairing internal and external states with conjugate symmetries.
+This reflects the fact, known as unitary-unitary duality \cite{rowe_dual_2012}, that bosonic states are formed by combining internal and external states which share the same symmetry $\lambda$, whereas fermionic states are obtained by pairing internal and external states with conjugate symmetries $\lambda$ and $\overline{\lambda}$.